 There are a lot of mesh Wi-Fi solutions available and even quite a few Wi-Fi 6 mesh solutions.
 Netgear recently released a slightly slower Wi-Fi 6 Orbi That comes in at a more reasonable $450 with tri-band Wi-Fi 6 connectivity topping out at AX4200.

 It's also worth considering if you even need a mesh system.
-If you live in a small to medium-sized home, you can probably get away with a single router.
+If you live in a small to medium-sized home, you can probably get away with a single one of the best wireless routers available.
 Not only that but you could save a lot of money on a router with similar performance to the Orbi AX6000 since it won't need to dedicate any speed to a backhaul.

 Netgear Orbi AX6000 Should you go Orbi?